Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 Book the early access tour here:

-- Mayan tour: Chichén Itzá and Cobá
+- Option 3: Mayan Experience: Chichén Itzá and Cobá

-Book this tour for a small group here:
+Book this tour here:

 You have the option of sleeping near Chichén Itzá, or in Valladolid o Merida depending on your itinerary.

-Sleeping in Chichén Itzá
+Staying near in Chichén Itzá

 The advantage of sleeping near the site is that you can visit it from the moment it opens.